waterwheel31/FCND-Controls-CPP/README.md

 ## Scenario 1

 - Goal: Keep at the same position, and not fall down to the ground
-- Approach: Tuned the mass to actual mass (=0.5) and gave the same force as the gravity does

 <p align="center">
 <img src="./video/scenario1.gif" width=400>